 The Crisis is in full-effect and universes are getting destroyed left-and-right.
 Panicked, Pariah sends several groups to try to defend multiple Earths.
 Batman and others briefly travel to Earth-D, home to multiracial versions of the primary DCU’s heroes.
 However, the combined force of the primary DCU’s heroes and Earth-D’s heroes is not enough to prevent Earth-D’s destruction.
 After Earth-D’s destruction, Batman briefly returns to his home Earth before literally all the heroes are whisked away to the HQ of the Monitor by Harbinger.
 What follows is the very famous “gathering of the superheroes” scene aboard the Monitor’s satellite, as depicted in The Crisis on Infinite Earths #5 (and its direct references in various comics).

-–REFERENCE: In The Crisis on Infinite Earths #5, Infinity Inc #22, Swamp Thing Vol. 2 #46, Hellblazer, Brightest Day Aftermath: The Search for Swamp Thing #1, Swamp Thing Vol. 2 #46, Suicide Squad #16, and Justice League Europe #8.
+–REFERENCE: In The Crisis on Infinite Earths #5, Infinity Inc #22, Swamp Thing Vol. 2 #46, Hellblazer, Brightest Day Aftermath: The Search for Swamp Thing #1, Swamp Thing Vol. 2 #46, and Justice League Europe #8.
 The “gathering of the superheroes” from The Crisis on Infinite Earths #5 continues aboard the Monitor’s satellite (as shown in Infinity Inc #22 and Swamp Thing Vol. 2 #46).
-Batman meets several characters he’s never met before, including Shade the Changing Man, The Spectre, and John Constantine.
+Batman meets several characters he’s never met before, including The Spectre and John Constantine.
 Technically, Batman met Constantine on the street briefly in Saga of the Swamp Thing #44, but they never were formally introduced until now.
 Batman officially meeting Constantine is referenced in Hellblazer, Brightest Day Aftermath: The Search for Swamp Thing #1, and Swamp Thing Vol. 2 #46.
-Meeting Shade is referenced in a flashback from Suicide Squad #16.
-Meeting the Spectre is referenced in Justice League Europe #8.
-Constantine and Shade are both noteworthy not only because they are friggin’ awesome, but also because they are two of the few characters that will retain a complete knowledge of the pre-Crisis DCU following the Crisis.
+Constantine is noteworthy not only because he is friggin’ awesome, but also because he will retain a complete knowledge of the pre-Crisis DCU following the Crisis—just like Shade the Changing Man.
+Batman meeting the Spectre is referenced in Justice League Europe #8.
 The Spectre is the physical embodiment of the wrath and vengeance of the single Judeo-Christian god named God.
 There is a near infinite pantheon of gods that exist in the DC multiverse, God being one of many.
 Yet only the brash and egocentric Judeo-Christian deity had the audacity to call himself “God”—although, depending on one’s religion, he has various names.
 Despite acting as God’s wrathful hand of justice, the Spectre must be held within a human host vessel or he cannot complete his divine work on Earth.
 “God’s wrath and vengeance” functions a sentient entity unto itself: a former angel named Aztar, now simply called Wrath.
 Only when Aztar/Wrath combines with a human host, in this case Jim Corrigan, does the Spectre take shape.

 –The Crisis on Infinite Earths #5